Aaron Skonnard

+Aaron Skonnard is an American businessman and author.
+He is the co-founder and former CEO of Pluralsight, an online technology skills and training platform he launched in 2004 with Keith Brown, Fritz Onion, and Bill Williams.
+Under his leadership Pluralsight grew from a technical training company to a global digital learning company.
+It went public in 2018 and was later acquired by Vista Equity Partners.
+Skonnard retired as CEO in 2024 and continues to serve on the Pluralsight One advisory Board.

 Early life

-Skonnard says he first began learning to code as a child, when his father brought home an Apple II computer.
-He later graduated from Brigham Young University in 1996 with a degree in Computer Science.
+Skonnard began learning to code as a child, when his father brought home an Apple II computer.
+He graduated from Brigham Young University in 1996 with a degree in Computer science.
 After college, prior to founding Pluralsight, he worked at 3M, Intel, and Axiom Technologies.
-During this time, he published three books: Essential WinInet, in 1999; Essential XML: Beyond Markup, which he co-wrote with Don Box and John Lam, and was published in 2000; and Essential XML Quick Reference, co-written with Martin Gudgin, and published in 2002.